What These Popular Holiday Foods Do to Your Blood Sugar

 Sugar & Carbohydrates

-Carbs are one of the main ingredients found in food.
-There are 3 types of carbs, including sugars, starches, and fiber.
+Carbohydrates are one of the main ingredients found in food.
+There are 3 types of carbs: Sugars, starches, and fiber.
 Your body breaks down carbs into glucose which is either used for energy or stored for later use.
 It’s recommended that you get no more than 45%-65% of your daily calories from carbs.

 Sugars are actually a type of carbohydrates.
 If most of the carbs are from sugar (per the nutrition label), these are considered higher glycemic index foods.